ciao-project/ciao/networking/README.md

 - Fully isolated tenant overlay networks
 - Auto discovery and configuration of physical nodes
 - Auto configuration of basic tenant network properties
-- Support large number of tenants with large or small number of worloads
+- Support large number of tenants with large or small number of workloads
 - Operate on any Linux distribution by limiting the number of dependencies on user-space tools and leveraging Linux kernel interfaces whenever possible.
 - Provide the ability to migrate workloads from a Compute Node on demand or